in28minutes/java-cheat-sheet/README.md

 Garbage Collection runs at the whims and fancies of the JVM (it isn't as bad as that).
 Possible situations when Garbage Collection might run are
 1.when available memory on the heap is low
 2.when cpu is free
-#### Garbage Collection Ð Important Points
+#### Garbage Collection , Important Points
-Programmatically, we can request (remember itÕs just a request - Not an order) JVM to run Garbage Collection by calling System.gc() method.
+Programmatically, we can request (remember it's just a request - Not an order) JVM to run Garbage Collection by calling System.gc() method.

 JVM might throw an OutOfMemoryException when memory is full and no objects on the heap are eligible for garbage collection.